jpartlow/puppet-debugging-kit/README.md

 ### Running on SLICE

-Before starting you need a SLICE account:
+Before starting read through the following docs to get a SLICE account registered and get a general introduction to how it works:

 https://confluence.puppetlabs.com/display/OPS/SLICE+User+Documentation

-Now onto onto the technical steps:
+Now onto onto the technical steps of connecting the Debug Kit to SLICE:

 ```
 git clone https://github.com/puppetlabs/puppet-debugging-kit slice-debug-kit